iot-da/iot-da.github.io/docs/Subjects/NP1/P3/index.md

     - Review the basic concepts for building a self-managed WiFi Mesh network.
     - Present the basic API for creating applications based on the ESP-MESH stack.
-    - Observe an ESP-MESH network in operation, as well as its capabilities autoconfiguration.
+	- Observe an ESP-MESH network in operation, as well as its autoconfiguration capabilities.

 * Provisioning
 	- Understand and experiment with different modes of provisioning of WiFi credentials, via `BLE` and via` softAP`.
-	- Check the exchange of keys in clear making provisions from command line, as well as observe the utility (and the necessity) of sending encrypted credentials.
+	- Check the clear exchange of keys by making provisions from the command line, as well as observe the utility (and the necessity) of exanging encrypted credentials.

 * Energy saving
-    - Understand the three power operating modes for the WiFi of the ESP32.
+    - Understand the three power operating modes for the WiFi radio of the ESP32.
 	- Observe the influence of these operating modes in the latency of the connection.